Projects

-Download button: You can easily download all of the data from the entire project by clicking on this button and selecting “Request data”.
-To download data from the entire organization, go to the Organization page to request data.
+Download button: Easily download all the data from the entire project by clicking this button and selecting Request data.
+To download data from the whole organization, go to the Organization page to request data.

 User Permissions button: This button will open a screen where you can invite users to join your project.